-Printing from Windows NT or Windows 2000
+Printing from Windows NT[®]4.0 or Windows[®] 2000

-DLC is a simple protocol that is included in Windows NT and Windows 2000 as standard.
-It can be used on other operating systems (such as Windows 3.x) with the addition of vendor-supplied software that supports the Hewlett-Packard JetDirect card.
+DLC is a simple protocol that is included in Windows NT®4.0 and Windows® 2000 as standard.
+It can be used on other operating systems (such as Windows® 3.x) with the addition of vendor-supplied software that supports the Hewlett-Packard JetDirect card.

-1. One way to print the details of all network settings is to print a configuration page.
-Refer to the User's Guide for information on how to print the configuration page.
+1 One way to print the details of all network settings is to print a settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page.